n00mkrad/text2image-gui/docs/Inpainting.md

 * **Pros:** Excellent quality, fully context-aware even without a prompt, reproduces environment well (lighting, style, quality, etc.)
 * **Cons:** Requires specific models (`sd-v1-5-inpainting`), negative prompts do not work currently, prompt has less impact

 **Important:** Inpainting-capable models must be marked as such by using the filename suffix `-inpainting`.
 If the filename does not end with that, it will not be recognized as an inpainting model.
+Also, do not enable any mask blurring/smoothing when using this method - it requires a clean cutoff.
+When making a mask in an image editor, set your brush to full strength and disable anti-aliasing (avoid semi-transparent pixels).